EpicEric/duper/duper_website/docs/spec.md

 ## Arrays

 Arrays are ordered values surrounded by square brackets `[` and `]`.
 Whitespace is ignored.
 Elements are separated by commas.
-Arrays can contain values of the same data types as allowed in key/value pairs.
+Arrays can contain values of the same data types as allowed in key-value pairs.
 Values of different types may be mixed.

 ```duper
 {